cummins-orgs/hierarchy_calculator_algorithm/README.md

 Let's say you have a spreadsheet full of HR data (csv format for this script - easy to fork for xlsx).

-It's arranged by employee, and has a bunch of attributes of that employee (their name, title, etc)
+It's arranged by employee, and has a bunch of attributes of that employee (their name, title, etc).

 It also includes a field that tells you who that employee reports to.